Signal To Noise

 As I said earlier, the fantasy element is only peripheral to the plot.
 Otherwise, it's very similar to any story of teenagers who feel like outsiders, not part of the 'in' crowd.
 A lot of us have experienced the same type of angst, feelings of being misunderstood, or not appreciated by parents or the 'cool' kids.
 Some of us have also had to experience family disintegration, either as children or adults.
 Meche is the main protagonist, but this is written in third person so we also get to know the internal struggles of other characters.
 I empathized most with Sebastian, probably because I'm also male and experienced a lot of what he had to endure.
 I came to care for Meche as well, even though she is not sympathetic.
 She's selfish and controlling, only concerned with her own needs and ignorant of (or unwilling to acknowledge) how her actions have hurt others.
 Her major fault was in not recognizing the thing she needed most when it had been staring her in the face for years.
 It is possible she finally realizes her mistakes, but is that enough for her to change for the better?

 Recommended for most, even if fantasy or magic is not your preference.
 The main thing is it's a compelling story with vivid and relatable characters.
 Plus lots of great music references.
 If this was a movie I would expect an end credit sequence telling us what happened to the characters later.
 For Meche, I wonder if she was able to finish and publish the book on Mexican pop music her father had worked on for years.
-Ms. Moreno-Garcia is now on my radar, and I suspect her upcoming vampire novel, Certain Dark Things, will be as much a human drama as it is horror.
+Ms. Moreno-Garcia is now on my radar, and I suspect her upcoming vampire novel will be as much a human drama as it is horror.
+[EDIT: Was I ever right about that; Certain Dark Things is a dark and brooding character study of a vampire and the human who falls in love with her.]

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?